 Meals are served in the dining room or on the outdoor terraces.
 The management give guests a guide on meal times but are able to be flexible around guest requirements.
 Breakfast is in the form of a buffet with a hot a la carte option.
 The lunch menu focuses on light and local meals made with fresh and locally sourced ingredients.
 Packed lunches can be prepared for those wanting to head to the beach, and the management can recommend a number of restaurants in the village of Chamarel.
 For dinner, there are a number of options from a set menu and a more extensive a la carte option.
-Weather permitting, an outdoor buffet is sometime organized.
+Weather permitting, an outdoor buffet is sometime organised.

 There is a full in-room meal service with an additional tray-charge.